ceejaay/rust_rogue/README.md

             tcod.root.set_fullscreen(!fullscreen);
         }```

     I think this is a tcod thing, not so much a Rust thing.
-But I'm not sure what's going oin with the` match foo {
+But I'm not sure what's going oin with the

+   '' match foo {
     barfoo } =>
     { foobar }`